 - 1 teaspoon baking powder

-- 4 x 200g (7 oz) thick white fish fillets preferably sustainable cod, pollock or haddock
+- 4 fish fillets (7 ounces each; thick, white fish preferably sustainable cod, pollock, or haddock)

 - For the Chips:

-- 1 litre vegetable oil, lard or dripping to cook
+- 1 liter vegetable oil (or lard or dripping to cook)

 - In a large roomy bowl mix the all but two tablespoons of the flour, cornflour and baking powder.
 Season lightly with a tiny pinch of salt and pepper.

 - Using a fork, and whisking continuously, add the beer and the water to the flour mixture and continue mixing until you have a thick, smooth batter.
 Place the batter in the fridge to rest for between 30 minutes and an hour.